-A "conspiracy" is an agreement by two or more persons to commit an unlawful indictment were members of the plan, or that those who were members made any kind of formal agreement.
+The Government does not have to prove that all of the people named in the indictment were members of the plan, or that those who were members made any kind of formal agreement.
 The heart of a conspiracy is the making of the unlawful plan itself, so the Government does not have to prove that the conspirators succeeded in carrying out the plan.